11th January MMXX

 The stove unit is coming along nicely but will have more going on by the end.

 The nearside unit that you can not see into is pretty well empty at the moment but I have plans for that.
-The view of that side will hopefully be provided by some mirrors in the far side of the roof, which if I get the angle right will show that whole side.
+The view of that side will hopefully be provided by some mirrors in the far side cabinets, which if I get the angle right will show parts of the near side.

 Finally got around to setting up the barrel carriage a few days ago but forgot to post it up.